slidevjs/slidev/guide/hosting.md

 ## Hosting

-We recommend to use `npm init slidev@lastest` to scaffolding your project, which contains the necessary configuration files for hosting services out-of-box.
+We recommend to use `npm init slidev@latest` to scaffold your project, which contains the necessary configuration files for hosting services out-of-the-box.

 ### Netlify